DC Animated Universe: Comics

 The Batman Beyond comic series is a loose adaptation of the Batman Beyond franchise, intended to fit the character and storylines from the series into the mainstream DC continuity.
 The miniseries began in June 2010, under the title Future Evil.
 In August 2010, the series was announced to continue following the completion of the first arc as an ongoing series.
-That series concluded alongside the entire line of ongoing monthly DC Comics superhero books during the 2011 revamp and relaunch, titled The New 52.

-Superman Beyond, a one-shot comic set in the same universe as Batman Beyond, was released in 2011.

-Batman Beyond Unlimited, a title chronicling the adventures of the future Justice League introduced in the DCAU, was released in February 2012.
-This series published monthly triple-sized issues, containing three stories of Terry McGinnis, Clark "Cal" Kent, and the future Justice League Unlimited, respectively.

-Batman Beyond Universe succeeded Unlimited in August 2013, condensing to double-monthly issues upon the elderly Superman's rejoining the future Justice League.
+That series concluded alongside the entire line of ongoing monthly DC Comics superhero books during the 2011 revamp and relaunch, titled The New 52.Superman Beyond, a one-shot comic set in the same universe as Batman Beyond, was released in 2011.Batman Beyond Unlimited, a title chronicling the adventures of the future Justice League introduced in the DCAU, was released in February 2012.
+This series published monthly triple-sized issues, containing three stories of Terry McGinnis, Clark "Cal" Kent, and the future Justice League Unlimited, respectively.Batman Beyond Universe succeeded Unlimited in August 2013, condensing to double-monthly issues upon the elderly Superman's rejoining the future Justice League.

 Terry McGinnis was the central figure in The New 52: Futures End weekly series.

 In 2015–2016, DC Comics and IDW Publishing released a jointly produced, six-issue miniseries comic titled Batman/TMNT, where the New 52 Batman encounters the IDW incarnation of the Teenage Mutant Ninja Turtles.
 The success of this miniseries inspired a similar crossover story, with Batman's DCAU incarnation meeting the Amazing Adventures comic version of the 2012 CGI series' Turtles.
 Titled Batman/TMNT Adventures, the concept was first announced in late July 2016 and scheduled for a six-issue release starting November 9, 2016.

-A comic book continuation of seven-issues of Justice League Unlimited, called Justice League Infinity, was released monthly between July 2021 and January 2022; the series is set after the show's finale and explores the consequences of Darkseid's disappearance and the League clashing with alternate versions of themselves within the Multiverse.
+A comic book continuation of seven-issues of Justice League Unlimited, called Justice League Infinity, was released monthly between July 2021 and January 2022; the series is set after the show's finale and explores the consequences of Darkseid's disappearance and the League clashing with their alternate universe counterparts.

 Outside media

 Video games

-There have also been a number of DCAU tie-in video games released to correspond with the various animated television series and films.
-Some of these games have original plots, while others follow previous stories; their status in DCAU canon is unknown.
+Several DCAU tie-in video games were released to correspond with the various animated television series and films.
+Some of these games have original plots, while others follow previous stories; their status in DCAU continuity is unknown.
 The games are:

 Six of these games feature voice acting from the casts of the original shows.
 These are: The Adventures of Batman and Robin (SEGA CD/Mega CD version), Superman, Batman Vengeance, Superman: Shadow of Apokolips, Batman: Rise of Sin Tzu, and View-Master Batman Animated VR.
 The SEGA CD/Mega CD game, The Adventures of Batman and Robin, also features animation from one of the studios that worked on Batman: The Animated Series.